 - The driver sit as far back as possible from the steering wheel while still maintaining control of the vehicle. - The front passenger sit as far back as possible from the dashboard. - All vehicle occupants be properly restrained using the available seat belts.

-For instructions and precautions concerning the seating position, see "-Front seat precautions" in this Section.
+For instructions and precautions concerning the seating position, see "-Front seat precautions" on page 30 in this Section.